omervi774/shell/README.md

 - Use history to view the history of entered commands.
 - Type done to exit the shell and see the statistics.

-note: The history of commands is stored in a file named file.txt located on your Desktop.
+Note: The history of commands is stored in a file named file.txt located on your Desktop.